By Balazs Koranyi

 So the ECB is likely to exempt banks from part of this charge by introducing a multi-tier deposit rate.

-The ECB is also expected to push out the timing of any rate hike even further, providing a "reinforced" guidance on rates that will tie any move to certain inflation conditions, lowering the emphasis on calendar dates.
+The ECB is also expected to push out the timing of any rate hike even further, providing a "reinforced" guidance on rates that would tie any move to certain inflation conditions, lowering the emphasis on calendar dates.

 The ECB announces its rate decision at 1145 GMT, followed by Draghi's news conference at 1230 GMT.